 Przemyslaw (P.J.)
 Moskal Assistant Professor

-In 2003, P.J. received grants from New York State Council on the Arts and Lower Manhattan Cultural Council for his project Virtual and Real: K-Dron and Light.
-A year later, he participated in New New Yorkers Festival in Warsaw, Poland, during which he presented his interactive art works at the Zacheta National Gallery of Art in an exhibition sponsored by the U.S. Embassy in Warsaw and co-organized with the Warsaw Electronic Festival.
+Dr. Moskal received grants from New York State Council on the Arts and Lower Manhattan Cultural Council for his project Virtual and Real: K-Dron and Light.
+In 2004 he participated in New New Yorkers Festival in Warsaw, Poland during which he presented his interactive art works at the Zacheta National Gallery of Art in an exhibition sponsored by the U.S. Embassy in Warsaw and co-organized with the Warsaw Electronic Festival.

-In November of 2004, P.J. was invited by New York City award-winning design studio, Local Projects, to design and program interactive 3D component for The ChronoScope, an interactive installation which was on view at AXA Gallery in Times Square as part of exhibition entitled: At The Crossroads of Desire: A Times Square Centennial, curated by Max Page.
+In 2004, Dr. Moskal was invited by an award winning design studio, Local Projects, to design and program interactive 3D component for The ChronoScope, an interactive installation presented at AXA Gallery in Times Square as part of an exhibition titled: At The Crossroads of Desire: A Times Square Centennial.
 In August 2005 The ChronoScope received Honorable Mention Award from I.D.
 Magazine Annual Design Review in interactive category.

 From 2003 to 2006, Dr. Moskal was an artistic director of New York Dance & Arts Innovations, Inc. a non-profit-organization in NYC.
 He co-organized over 60 events annually, presenting hundreds of artists in the New York City area.
 Currently, he is a vice-president on the board of directors of the organization and is involved in the production of its annual International Chopin & Friends Festival.